-Taking reference from the silhouette and details of the 1930s, with inspiration from the lines of train tracks and train-related motifs - I worked around a rather straight silhouette and then incorporated details resembling the line works.
+Taking reference from the silhouette and details of the 1930s, with inspiration from the lines of train tracks and train-related motifs, I worked around a rather straight silhouette and then incorporated details resembling the line works.

-Why ‘Murder on Orient Express’?
+Why ‘Murder on the Orient Express’?

-My family doesn’t have a car, so I spent most of my time travelling via train.
+My family doesn’t have a car, so I spend most of my time travelling by train.
 Even when I go overseas, I travel almost 80% by train.
-Then, my recent trip to Japan reminded me of how much I love trains, train stations and the slow experience of train travel.
-Moreover, ‘Murder on Orient Express’ was a movie, set on a train, and which left a lasting impression on me.
-The movie tells of a plot, which quickly ‘derails’ into a murder case, with an even more surprising twist at the end, that is the most unexpected yet also the most logical.
-Therefore, more so than the characters or the peculiar 1930s style of dressing in the movie - the essence of the story, the mood and the landscapes were really, the main inspiration for my collection.
-Surely, the designs or colour for my collection would not explicitly remind people of the movie, but that was not the aim anyway.
+My recent trip to Japan reminded me of how much I love trains, train stations and the slow experience of rail travel.
+Moreover, Murder on the Orient Express was a movie, set on a train, and it left an impression on me.
+Its plot ‘derails’ into a murder, with an even more surprising twist at the end, which is the most unexpected, yet the most logical.
+Therefore, more so than the characters or the peculiar 1930s style of dressing in the movie, the essence of the story, mood and landscapes were, really, the main inspiration for my collection.
+For sure, the designs or colour for my collection would not explicitly remind people of the movie, but that was not the aim anyway.

 This was also evident from the movie’s unnerving balance between suspense and lightheartedness.
-The 1930s followed the opulent Art Deco period of the 1920s, while foreseeing the solemnity of World War 2, and was set during the ongoing Great Depression, it was an era of great uncertainty.
+The 1930s followed the opulent Art Deco period of the 1920s, while foreseeing the solemnity of World War II, and was set during the Great Depression — an era of great uncertainty.

 Through Why Not?, I do hope people can get a glimpse of the scenario and mood I am trying to achieve.
-It is my own individualistic take, and play on luxury travel.
+It is my own individualistic take and play on luxury travel.